Hannah Jump’s 19 points lead No. 2 Stanford by Santa Clara | Federal News Network

 Broncos freshman Tess Heal, one of four Santa Clara players from Melbourne, Australia, has earned West Coast Conference Freshman of the Week honors in as many offerings of the award so far this season.
 She had a tough night.

-The 5-foot-10 guard shot 3 for 11 for six points while Lara Edmondson scored 12 for Santa Clara, which was coming off a 71-58 win Saturday against previously unbeaten Washington to go undefeated at the Las Vegas Holiday Classic.
+The 5-foot-10 guard shot 3 for 11 for six points facing a taller defender while Lara Edmondson scored 12 for Santa Clara, which was coming off a 71-58 win Saturday against previously unbeaten Washington to go undefeated at the Las Vegas Holiday Classic.

 The Broncos’ reserves scored 23 points and Santa Clara matched Stanford on the boards until late in the third.